 OCF – Orthodox College Fellowship

 Partnering with St. Elias, Transfiguration is a vital part of Austin’s very active OCF chapter.
 The group meets on the UT campus once per week, and gets together frequently for service projects, YES College Days and other special events.
+For more information visit the National OCF website.

 The Young Professionals Ministry at Transfiguration was founded to foster spiritual growth and long-lasting relationships for young adults/professionals and their families.
 Events throughout the year are intended to give young professionals a space to foster genuine friendship, and build a network of support within the wider Church community.
 The group offers opportunities to socialize, volunteer, and learn and grow in our faith, and is Pan-Orthodox.
 For more information, visit our page.